grafana/tempo/docs/tempo/website/configuration/_index.md

         chunk_size_bytes: 10485760          # amount of data to buffer from input blocks
         flush_size_bytes: 31457280          # flush data to backend when buffer is this large
         max_compaction_objects: 1000000     # maximum traces in a compacted block
+        retention_concurrency: 10           # Optional.
+Number of tenants to process in parallel during retention.
+Default is 10.
     ring:
         kvstore:
             store: memberlist       # in a high volume environment multiple compactors need to work together to keep up with incoming blocks.